The-Drobe/Valorant-Xp-Bot/README.md

 4. enjoy

 # BUGS
-1. sometimes Valorant is started as a child process insted of parent
+1. sometimes Valorant is started as a child process instead of a parent process
 2. the pause function is not fully implemented

 # Report a BUG